joydeep-bhowmik/casino_app/README.md

 # Casino App Setup Guide

-To successfully run the casino app, follow these organized steps in a Markdown format:
+To successfully run the casino app, follow these organized steps :

 ## Step 1: Start a Web Server